 When you start Avast, you get a home screen, a big "scan now" button in the middle and a white box that gives you a welcome gift.

-To exit the upsell screen, you actually have to click on the red X in the upper right corner, which is counter-intuitive for most users who think that this button just closes the program.
+To exit the screen, you actually have to click on the red X in the upper right corner, which is counter-intuitive to most users who think that this button just closes the program.

 By the way, when you click on this X, another window appears after it, offering you a free trial.

 Again, it's not a big disappointment--because, again, the service needs to make money--and if this were the only example of that in the program, I probably wouldn't mind.

 Here's another example.
 In Avast's privacy menu, you can see some options that are closed with a large orange padlock, and others that are not.